sojinantony01/react-cron-generator/README.md

 ## Ref

 Added `ref` to the component now you can access state and functions using ref.
-You can change cron value from outside the component even after cron generator loaded,

 add the new prop  ` onRef={ref => (this.cronGen = ref)} `